 With seemingly everything in the past decade going "virtual" – from paying bills to booking travel – it’s no surprise that healthcare has joined in the digital trend.
-With the Baby Boomer generation reaching their senior years and the Affordable Care Act putting health issues top-of-mind, vast new numbers of Americans will be seeking even more healthcare advice and treatment.
+With the Baby Boomer generation reaching their senior years and the Affordable Care Act putting health issues top-of-mind, vast new numbers of Americans will be seeking even more healthcare advice and treatment in 2017 and beyond.

 At the same time, advances in Information Technology have enabled healthcare professionals to take full advantage of virtual access to share information, consult with other stakeholders and assist their patients.